How to Choose an iGaming Platform Provider: 12 Criteria That Actually Matter

 What to negotiate:

-- GGR share percentage (starting point vs. Volume tiers)
+- GGR share percentage (starting point vs. volume tiers)

 - Setup fee (often negotiable, especially for operators with existing track records)